Will Ospreay: Early life

 William Peter Charles Ospreay was born in London's Havering borough on 7 May 1993.
 He decided to become a wrestler after watching the three-way match between AJ Styles, Christopher Daniels, and Samoa Joe at TNA's 2005 Unbreakable event.
-Ospreay, alongside friend Kip Sabian, would engage in backyard wrestling before Ospreay received formal professional wrestling training at Lucha Britannia's London School of Lucha Libre in Bethnal Green.
+Ospreay, alongside friend Kip Sabian, did backyard wrestling before Ospreay received formal professional wrestling training at Lucha Britannia's London School of Lucha Libre in Bethnal Green.

 Professional wrestling career

 Early career (2012)

 Ospreay made his professional debut at the co-promoted BritWres-Fest on 1 April 2012 as the masked character Dark Britannico, the evil twin of Leon Britannico who was played by Paul Robinson, Ospreay's future tag team partner in the team The Swords of Essex.
 While wrestling with Lucha Britannia he twice won the Lucha Britannia World Championship.

 Progress Wrestling (2012–2019, 2023)

 Ospreay soon became a regular for Progress Wrestling, debuting for them at Chapter Two: The March of Progress with Alex Esmail in a loss to The London Riots (James Davis and Rob Lynch).
 His performance earned him a place in the Natural Progression Series I tournament, aimed at scouting and showcasing new wrestlers.
 He lost in the first round to eventual winner Mark Andrews in November and again in a rematch the following May.
-Andrews who, as part of his reward for winning, picked Ospreay to enter the following Natural Progression Series tournament.
+Andrews, who, as part of his reward for winning, picked Ospreay to enter the following Natural Progression Series tournament.
 The two met again in January 2014 in the first round of the Progress Tag Team Championship tournament, with FSU (Andrews' team with Eddie Dennis) defeating The Swords of Essex (Ospreay's team with Paul Robinson).

 In his Natural Progression Series II opening match, his opponent Zack Gibson tried to win by holding the ropes.
 Robinson prevented Gibson using the ropes, which in turn distracted the referee for long enough for Gibson to low-blow Ospreay and make Ospreay submit.
 On 18 May, The Swords of Essex were one of the final two teams standing in a four-team elimination match to decide contenders to the Progress Tag Team Championship.
-During the match, Ospreay, having been isolated for some time, reached out to tag his partner but Robinson jumped off the apron and walked out on Ospreay.
+During the match, Ospreay, having been isolated for some time, reached out to tag his partner, but Robinson jumped off the apron and walked out on Ospreay.
 Ospreay was left on his own and lost the match, after which the Progress Champion Jimmy Havoc came to the ring and ordered London Riots to tie Ospreay.
 Havoc pulled out a knife and threatened to torture Ospreay, blaming it on Ospreay's popularity with the fans, before other wrestlers came out and intervened, freeing Ospreay.
 Havoc and The London Riots formed an allegiance known as Regression, which also featured Robinson.